-Employment of health information managers/administrators is expected to increase by 16 percent through 2018 in part, due to electronic medical record implementation mandates.
-Median annual earnings health information managers was $80,240 in May 2008.
-The middle 50 percent earned between $62,170 and $104,120.
-Median annual earnings in the industries employing the largest numbers of medical and health services managers in May 2008 were:
+Employment of health information managers/administrators is expected to increase by 17 percent through 2024 in part, due to electronic medical record implementation mandates.
+Median annual earnings health information managers was $96,540 in 2016.
+Median annual earnings in the industries employing the largest numbers of health information directors in 2016 were:

 Earnings of medical and health services managers vary by type and size of the facility and level of responsibility.

-- Graduates of the program are eligible to write the RHIA (Registered Health Information Technology) certification exam which is offered by the American Health Information Management Association
+- Graduates of the program are eligible to write the RHIA (Registered Health Information Administrator) certification exam which is offered by the American Health Information Management Association

 - 240 hour internship in a hospital setting is completed during the second year in the program; a 400 hour internship in a health-related setting is completed during the last semester in the program